Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 The alarm on her watch peeped, just at the same time as everyone else’s did.

 The director, Alan Cole, took a deep breath and straightened his tie.
-“Alright…run it.”
+"Alright…run it."

 Luisa nodded.
 Tap, tap…tap.
 And that was that.
 The last broadcast was on air.
 It had, she gathered, been very, very carefully timed.

 She rose from her chair.
 By now, she knew, the blast from Alpha Centauri was already in the solar system.
 It was *weird* to think that Uranus, Neptune and the sol containment barrier that had orbited between their orbits were already gone.
 Saturn too, maybe.
 If it was in the right place in its orbit, then those beautiful rings and swirling clouds had *already* been smashed apart…

-“Let’s get out of here,” she pleaded, as that thought struck home.
+"Let’s get out of here," she pleaded, as that thought struck home.

 Alan nodded fervently.
-“Right you are.”
+"Right you are."

 The five of them trotted down the stairs and out into the space in front of new Broadcasting House, where the array was waiting with them, along with a team of soldiers.
 They were beckoned onto the platform, and Luisa barely had a chance to look up and realize that this was *it,* this was the last she’d ever see of England and the Earth—